Xilinx/VMC_Help/HDL/mcode/README.md

 can be used in any context that demands a constant. xfix() Conversion
-The `xfix()` conversion function converts a `double` to an `xfix`, or changes one `xfix` into another having different characteristics.
+The xfix() conversion function converts a double to an xfix, or changes one xfix into another having different characteristics.
 A call on the conversion function looks like the following

 ``` pre
 x = xfix(type_spec, value)
 ```

-Here `x` is the variable that receives the `xfix`. type_spec is a cell array that specifies the type of `xfix` to create, and value is the value being operated on.
-The` value` can be floating point or `xfix` type.
+Here x is the variable that receives the xfix. type_spec is a cell array that specifies the type of xfix to create, and value is the value being operated on.
+The value can be floating point or xfix type.
 The type_spec cell array is defined using curly braces in the usual MATLAB method.
 For example,